 In 2020, WE Charity awarded the eTwinz with the WE Teacher award for their work in the Social and Emotional field and their serving learning practices.
 In 2021, Alberto and Mario were included in the "Top ten North America education influencers" by the famous organization T4 Education.
 Also, the prestigious publication EdTech Magazine (CDW) included the eTwinz in their legendary list "30 K-12 IT Influencers to follow in 2021", this list gathers the most influential educators from around the world since 2016.

 The Herraez twins are great ambassadors of education and its importance.
 They advocate for 21st century educational practices.
-They have been featured by many newspapers from all over the world such as El Mundo (Spain), Salamanca 24h (Spain), el diario de Valladolid (Spain) and The Globe and Mail (Canada) among many others.
-Also, the eTwinz have participated in some national radio shows such as La Cope (Spain) as experts in digital transformation and 21st century learning.
+They have been featured in many newspapers across the world such as El Mundo (Spain), Salamanca 24h (Spain), el diario de Valladolid (Spain) and The Globe and Mail (Canada) among many others.
+Also, the eTwinz have participated in many national radio shows such as La Cope (Spain) as experts in digital transformation and 21st century learning.
 In addition, they can be heard in a handful of podcasts.

 They have presented in many conferences and events around the world sharing their knowledge and expertise to help educators to transform their practice.
 Some of these events are NCCE (Seattle, Washington), TCEA (San Antonio, Texas), UCET (Salt Lake City, Utah), FETC (Miami, California), Microsoft Educator Exchange (Paris, France) and SIMO (Madrid, Spain) just to name a few.
 The eTwinz have been featured speakers at international conferences such as ISTE 21 (the biggest EdTech conference in America).